 - Clauses aimed to deter a person from taking action under the Act; and

-*** What happens if the payment schedule is not served within 15 business days?
+What happens if the payment schedule is not served within time?

 - Procedure 1 - Respondent serves a valid payment schedule within 15 business days after receipt of the claimant's payment claim